Israel authorises use of Moderna's COVID-19 vaccine | Health

 Moderna has received authorisation for its COVID-19 vaccine in the United States and Canada and additional authorisations are under review in the European Union, Singapore, Switzerland and Britain.
 Israel has begun to vaccinate its population at one of the quickest rates in the world, and it aims to reach all vulnerable citizens by late January.
 Authorities started vaccinations on Dec.
 19 using the vaccine developed by Pfizer and BioNTech.

+Israel has also imposed a third national lockdown to fight climbing infection rates.
+Edelstein called for an immediate tightening of restrictions, with any final decision pending a cabinet meeting due later on Tuesday.
 The Bank of Israel said on Monday it expected the economy to rebound quickly in 2021 if the fast start to vaccinating people against COVID-19 was maintained.
-Moderna said separately on Monday it would produce at least 600 million doses of its COVID-19 vaccine in 2021, up by 100 million doses from its previous forecast.
-The company was working to invest and hire in order to deliver up to 1 billion doses this year.

-Moderna has supplied about 18 million doses to the U.S. government as part of a deal for 200 million doses.
-It has also signed a deal with the Canadian government for 40 million doses.
+Israel, which has a population of about 9 million, has reported more than 450,000 COVID-19 cases and 3,448 deaths from the disease.

 - READ MORE ON: